plabayo/rama/docs/book/src/http/rss.md

 > **Note on parsing scope.** The parser is intentionally lenient: unknown
 > elements are skipped and lenient mode never errors (a non-feed document
 > yields an empty feed).
-Core RSS 2.0 / Atom fields plus the `itunes:` and
+For **RSS 2.0**, all supported extensions — iTunes,
-> `content:encoded` extensions are parsed; the Podcasting 2.0, Media RSS, and
+> Podcasting 2.0, Media RSS, Dublin Core, and `content:encoded` — round-trip
-> Dublin Core extensions are currently **serialize-only** and are not read back
+> losslessly through parse → serialize.
+The **Atom** parser reads the core
-> when parsing.
-Round-tripping a feed through parse → serialize therefore drops
+> feed/entry fields (including entry categories and typed text constructs);
-> those extension fields.
+> extension namespaces are serialized for Atom but not yet parsed back.

 ## Examples